mashudSCK/sulyap/QUICK-DEPLOY.md

 ├─────────────────────────────────────────────────────────────┤
 │                                                              │
 │  1.
 Create new repo on GitHub.com                           │
-│     → Repository name: "random-chat"                        │
+│     → Repository name: "sulyap"                             │
 │     → Public or Private                                     │
 │                                                              │
 │  2.
 Run these commands:                                     │